 Gathering and leading a team is at the heart of project management.
 But, what really matters, is finding the most effective leadership approach to lead your project team and deliver your project successfully.
 PMI seems to be a big believer in the servant leadership approach, hence the huge emphasis it gets in the Project Management Professional certification exam.

-Being the most commonly encountered leadership style in the PMP exam questions, here is everything you should know about this approach and how to adopt the servant mindset in order to easily answer related questions.
+Being the most commonly encountered leadership style in the PMP exam questions, here is everything you should know about this approach and how to adopt the servant mindset to easily answer related questions.

 What is Servant leadership?